tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 An **A record** has an **IP** and a **hostname**.

-The **IP** would be be the one for your remote server.
+The **IP** would be the one for your remote server.
 You might need to go to the section in the dashboard where your server is located to copy that IP.

-The **hostname** would be your domain, or any sub-domain.
+The **hostname** would be your domain or any sub-domain.
 So, if you bought `example.com`, you can set the record to `example.com`, or to `somesubdomain.example.com` or also `a.long.sub.domain.example.com`.
-In most cases you can even use `*.example.com`, that will match any sub-domain and point it to the IP you specify.
+In most cases, you can even use `*.example.com`, which will match any sub-domain and point it to the IP you specify.

 You can create multiple **A records**, one for each domain or sub-domain.
 And each of them can point to different IPs.
 That's also why you see some applications that use several domains, like `dashboard.example.com` and `api.example.com`, to handle different parts of the same system in different servers.